paulinglucas/mlb-bets-ml-algorithm/README.md

 - Python wrapper of MLB API created by Todd Roberts to gather player statistics; link: https://github.com/toddrob99/MLB-StatsAPI/wiki (pip install MLB-StatsAPI)
 - The neural network relies on Tensorflow with Keras, so visit the Google Tensorflow website on how to get the dependencies necessary to create your own model

+- Need to add your own API keys to the keys/keys.py file.
+Name the Twilio key "TWILIO_KEY" and auth token "TWILIO_AUTH"

 ## To run the program

 1. Run the main.py program to gather statistics necessary